Which Province to Visit in Atlantic Canada

 Prince Edward Island

 Little PEI ranks as Canada’s smallest province, as well as its most densely populated, most cultivated, most ribboned with roads, and most bereft of original wilderness.
-PEI also has the country’s smallest provincial capital—Charlottetown, with a population of just 33,000.
-Tourism revolves around Cavendish, but the island’s low-key charm is found elsewhere, along rural roads that end at the ocean and drift through neat villages that have changed little over the last century.
+PEI also has the country’s smallest provincial capital—Charlottetown, with a population of just 36,000.
+Tourism revolves around the beaches and historic charm of Cavendish, but the island’s low-key allure is found elsewhere, along rural roads that end at the ocean and drift through neat villages that have changed little over the last century.

 Newfoundland and Labrador